IVladimirA/cpm_compiler/README.md

     3. Addition, subtraction and assignment operators `+`, `-`, `=`
     4. Output function `print()`
     5. Input function `input()`
-    6. Single line and multi-line comments
+    6. Single line and multi-line comments (wasn't specified in task)
 - There are only 3 types of values
     1. Int - 8 byte
     2. String - sequence of characters